andrewcbancroft/datadaylife-blog/_posts/2017-12-16-what-is-data-like-im-five.md

 * Rankings (numbers used to label something like who came in 1st, 2nd, or 3rd in a race.
 It doesn't make sense to say "What's 1st place divided by 3rd place?", for example)
 * Sequences (numbers used to tell which order things are in, like assigning numbers to steps in a process, or assigning numbers to spots where someone should stand in line.)
 * Identifiers (numbers that are used once and only once to label something or someone...maybe something like a driver's license number.)

+## In Review
+* We've looked at data in simple terms, and defined it as the *words* or *numbers* that we notice or measure about the world around us and just so happen to bother to save, either on paper, or digitally in a computer (preferably the latter, because then we can do cool things later on with it *much* more easily).
+* There are two types of data:  Quantitative/Numerical and Qualitative/Categorical
+* Deciding what kind a particular piece of data is doesn't have to be hard.
+The general rule of thumb is: If you can do math with the data, it's quantitative/numerical.
+Otherwise it's qualitative/categorical.